15532th/avtdl/EXAMPLES.md

 While yt-dlp does not support RPLAY yet, there is a [fork](https://github.com/c-basalt/yt-dlp/tree/rplay-native), that implements this functionality ([pull request](https://github.com/c-basalt/yt-dlp/tree/rplay-native) pending).

-One way to get a specific version of yt-dlp running would be to clone or download and unpack the [repo](https://github.com/c-basalt/yt-dlp/archive/refs/heads/rplay-native.zip), install requirements by running `pip3 install -r requirements.txt` in the project directory and use one of the `yt-dlp.sh`/`yt-dlp.cmd` scripts in place of yt-dlp executable.
+One way to get a specific version of yt-dlp running would be to clone or download and unpack the [repo](https://github.com/c-basalt/yt-dlp/archive/refs/heads/rplay-native.zip), install requirements by running `pip3 install -r requirements.txt` in the project directory (Python must be installed and added to `PATH` to run `pip`) and use one of the `yt-dlp.sh`/`yt-dlp.cmd` scripts in place of yt-dlp executable.

-Note that, in order for it to work, Python and the yt-dlp dependencies must be installed (perhaps, by installing yt-dlp itself from PyPI).

 ```yaml